greggman/vertexshaderart/DEPLOY.md

 Step 7, copy `settings-staging-orig.json` to `settings-staging.json`

 Steps 8 through 13, everywhere it says `www.` change it to `staging.`.
-Everwhere something ends with `-live` use `-staging` instead.
+Everywhere something ends with `-live` use `-staging` instead.

 That's pretty much it.
 It should work the same.
-One more note, if you want to test any of the login serivces they'll need their own codes, separate from the live site's codes.
+One more note, if you want to test any of the login services they'll need their own codes, separate from the live site's codes.
 See below.

 #### Configuring login services